aloussase/webcam/src/pages/posts/short-thoughts-on-our-craft.md

 Code devoid of elegance is nothing more than the ultimate expression of hatred from mankind towards all that humanity encompasses.
 It's the rejection of what separates us from machines.
 This is more so today, in the era of AI 🤮, than ever.
-For a machine can actually write code like and emotionless man o woman would.
+For a machine can actually write code like and emotionless man or woman would.

 This is why it is our job to preseve humanity in our craft throught the